nathanbumpus/Trinity-2.8.4-Marconi/DE.md

 <h2 align="center">Comparison of Replicates</h2>

 <p>If our data contains replicates such as with the shrimp data we should first compare the replicates before caculating differential expression.
 First, in the shrimp project directory make a new directory called DifferentialExpression.
 Note that here we have to decide whether we want to determine differential expression at the isoform or gene level.
 To demonstrate I will determine differential expression at the isoform level but all of the scripts can be repeated at the gene level using the appropriate files as well.
 First we need to make a tab delimited file describing the sample to replicate relationships.
-Since we only have four samples use nano to create a samples_described.txt file in the shrimp project directory like this.</p>
+Since we only have four samples, use nano to create a samples_described.txt file in the shrimp project directory like this.</p>

 ```